hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

   ```

 ## New Resource

+_Before submitting this type of contribution, it is highly recommended to read and understand the other pages of the [Contributing Guide](../CONTRIBUTING.md)._

 Implementing a new resource is a good way to learn more about how Terraform
 interacts with upstream APIs.
 There are plenty of examples to draw from in the